Winter storm wallops Mid-Atlantic, Northeast with more than two feet of snow

 As sea levels rise, coastal storms like this one are becoming more damaging, since they are able to produce higher water levels along the shore.

 Hundreds of flights in and out of New York City were canceled Monday, with more cancellations spreading into Tuesday.
+Crews at La Guardia Airport were clearing snow from runways on Tuesday morning so the airport could reopen, with 85 flight cancellations so far.
 Travel in New York City was rated as “difficult to near impossible” through Monday afternoon, the National Weather Service reported.
+La Guardia and JFK International Airport both shut down operations completely on Monday.

 Due to the rapidly accumulating snow, New York shut its outdoor subway service on Monday, operating trains only at underground stops.
 Public transit was also curtailed in New Jersey, where a state of emergency is in effect on Tuesday.
 New York Gov. Andrew M. Cuomo (D) declared a state of emergency in 44 counties.